MojRoid/RESUME/Moj Abubakr - resume.md

 # Moj Abubakr

-    Software Engineer (Android) - Contractor
+    Founder & Software Engineer (Android)

-London / [mojroid@gmail.com](mailto:mojroid@gmail.com) / [github.com/mojroid](https://github.com/MojRoid) / [linkedin.com/in/mojroid](https://www.linkedin.com/in/mojroid) / [medium.com/@mojroid](https://medium.com/@mojroid) / *Last Updated: November 2019*
+London / [mojroid@gmail.com](mailto:mojroid@gmail.com) / [github.com/mojroid](https://github.com/MojRoid) / [linkedin.com/in/mojroid](https://www.linkedin.com/in/mojroid) / [medium.com/@mojroid](https://medium.com/@mojroid) / *Last Updated: March 2020*

 # Profile #
 ---

 *I'm a Software Engineer from London, specializing in Android development.
+I'm also founder and operator of a small startup called Orderun.*

-I have experience leading and working with both in-house and remote agile teams to deliver beautiful, robust, scalable, world class Android applications.
+*I have experience leading and working with both in-house and remote agile teams to deliver beautiful, robust, scalable, world class Android applications.
 I embrace and advocate agile principles and continuous integration culture.
 I'm also big on architecture and Kotlin and enjoy learning new technologies and ways of working.
 I tend to always have a side project going to test, trial and apply new ideas and concepts.*

 *I graduated from London South Bank University with a BEng 1st class honours in [Computer Systems & Networks Engineering](https://www.lsbu.ac.uk/courses/course-finder/computer-systems-networks-beng-hons).
 I've worked with several high profile clients such as Ford, MetOffice and Tesco during my time at The App Business.
 I've also worked within the restaurants team at Deliveroo.
-I'm currently contracting, learning more about different domains, teams and ways of working.
-In the future, I'd be excited to work on my own start-up.*
+I've contracted for various companies, allowing me to rapidly learn more about different domains, teams and ways of working.
+I'm currently enjoying running my own startup.*

 # Skills #
 ---